Mclmadden/CB68/Week_6.md

 Swap in new data files into Python scripts: use attenuated (not primary beam corrected) moment0 maps for visualization.
 Use primary beam corrected versions of the data for analysis later on, e.g. measuring integrated intensity to calculate column density.

 Mix and match moment 0 maps and contours of different molecular tracers.

+Greyscale colormaps and brightly colored contours to improve the contrast.

 ### Friday 3/3

+Change slices for PV diagrams from single pixels to rectangles about the width of the beam size (~7 pixels).